fahrialfan/practiceAutomation/README.md

 Currently, I have only practiced using Katalon Studio with [https://www.saucedemo.com/] as an example.
 I am still in the process of learning Selenium and Cypress through the Bootcamp.

 Note: if you find the owner of the file called Asani, it's because I am using given devices by current company(PT.
 Boer Technology).
-Just to make sure not to create any misunderstanding and lead to suspicion it's not my work.
+I want to clarify this to avoid any misunderstandings or suspicions that the work is not mine.